 Shelby is a 3L student in the english common law program.
 She is a Moon River Metis from Ontario.
 Shelby holds a Bachelor of Science Honours from Queen’s University with a major in environmental science.
 Her undergraduate research focused on the impacts of climate change on vulnerable populations.

 Brooke Wakegijig is an Ojibwe woman.
 She is from Wikwemikong Unceded Reserve.
 Her passion is beading.
 She grew up in Thunder Bay ON.
 She is currently a 2L student in the English Common Law Program at the University of Ottawa.
 She completed her undergraduate degree in Compressed Nursing at Lakehead University.
 Brooke worked as a law clerk for a criminal defense firm for two years prior to attending law school.
-She has a strong interest in Tort Law, Criminal Law, Indigenous Law, Aboriginal Law and Appellate Work.
 She hopes to help her people in whatever area of law that she makes a career in.

 Ullukkut/tansi.
 Christian is a Nunavut beneficiary, but also identifies as Cree.
 His mother is originally from Inukjuak, Nunavik (Northern Quebec), and father is from Split Lake Manitoba of the Tataskweyak Cree Nation.
 He was born in Ottawa, ON, on the unceded Territory of the Anishinaabe Algonquin Nation.
 Christian is currently a 2L student at the University of Ottawa in the Common Law program.
 He holds a certificate in Media and Communications and a diploma in General Arts and Science from Algonquin College.
 He received his B.A. in law from Carleton University.
 Prior to attending law school, Christian worked as a policy advisor in economic development, labour and legislative priority areas with Inuit Tapiriit Kanatami.
 Christian is strongly passionate about advocating and advancing Indigenous rights across Canada.